Democratization: International institutions

 A number of studies have found that international institutions have helped facilitate democratization.
 Thomas Risse wrote in 2009, "there is a consensus in the literature on Eastern Europe that the EU membership perspective had a huge anchoring effects for the new democracies."
-Scholars have also linked NATO expansion with playing a role in democratization.
-International forces can significantly affect democratization.
+Scholars have also linked NATO expansion with playing a role in democratization. international forces can significantly affect democratization.
 Global forces like the diffusion of democratic ideas and pressure from international financial institutions to democratize have led to democratization.

-Promotion, and foreign influence and intervention
+Promotion, foreign influence, and intervention

 The European Union has contributed to the spread of democracy, in particular by encouraging democratic reforms in aspiring member states.
 Thomas Risse wrote in 2009, "there is a consensus in the literature on Eastern Europe that the EU membership perspective had a huge anchoring effects for the new democracies."

 Steven Levitsky and Lucan Way have argued that close ties to the West increased the likelihood of democratization after the end of the Cold War, whereas states with weak ties to the West adopted competitive authoritarian regimes.

 A 2002 study found that membership in regional organizations "is correlated with transitions to democracy during the period from 1950 to 1992."

 A 2004 study found no evidence that foreign aid led to democratization.

 Democracies have often been imposed by military intervention, for example in Japan and Germany after World War II.
 In other cases, decolonization sometimes facilitated the establishment of democracies that were soon replaced by authoritarian regimes.
 For example, Syria, after gaining independence from French mandatory control at the beginning of the Cold War, failed to consolidate its democracy, so it eventually collapsed and was replaced by a Ba'athist dictatorship.

 Robert Dahl argued in On Democracy that foreign interventions contributed to democratic failures, citing Soviet interventions in Central and Eastern Europe and U.S. interventions in Latin America.
 However, the delegitimization of empires contributed to the emergence of democracy as former colonies gained independence and implemented democracy.